Every small-business owner should be acquainted with the profound yet simple principles contained in the Theory of Constraints.

 Constraints are Everywhere

-Remember: The Theory of Constraints applies to both service-based and product-based companies—in the office or on the production line.
-A constraint or weak link might include low sales demand, slow lead follow-up, limited manufacturing or equipment capacity, order fulfillment bottlenecks, and so forth.
-Constraints are also the consequence of poorly designed systems, untrained or insufficient numbers of workers, adverse company policies, and even managers that are not Systems Thinkers.
+The Theory of Constraints applies to both service-based and product-based companies—in the office, the store, or on the production line.
+A constraint or weak link might include low customer demand, slow sales-lead follow-up, limited equipment or manufacturing capacity, order fulfillment bottlenecks, and so forth.
+Constraints are also the consequence of poorly designed business systems, untrained or an insufficient number of workers, adverse company policies, and even managers that are not Systems Thinkers.

-I am the smallest investor in the smallest oil refinery in the country.
-Constraints in pump capacity, pipe diameter, and other physical components limit production to 3500 barrels of finished product per day.
-By upgrading the physical limitations—a significant cost—the capacity of the plant could be much greater.
-However, it’s even a challenge for the refinery to sustain its maximum throughput because of other constraints that frequently arise.
-The plant has to slow and sometimes shut down when insufficient sales cause storage tanks to fill to capacity, or when railroad cars don’t show up on time.
-Being without a backup generator is a constraint when severe weather causes power outages.
-Constraints causing downtime in this operation typically reduce profit by hundreds of thousands of dollars per month—an ongoing disappointment to investors.
+A few years ago, I was the smallest investor in the smallest oil refinery in the country.
+Constraints in pump capacity, pipe diameter, and other physical components limited production to 3500 barrels of finished product per day.
+By upgrading the physical limitations—a significant cost—the capacity of the plant could have been much greater.
+However, it was even a challenge for the refinery to sustain its maximum throughput because of other constraints that frequently arose.
+For example, the plant had to slow and sometimes shut down when insufficient sales caused storage tanks to fill to capacity, or when empty railroad cars didn’t show up on time.
+Being without a backup generator was a constraint when severe weather caused power outages.
+Constraints causing downtime in this operation typically reduced profit by hundreds of thousands of dollars per month—an ongoing disappointment to investors.

 Your organization is also filled with constraints that limit throughput, AND POTENTIAL PROFIT!

 - Maximize the efficiency of the constraint.
 Utilize people, equipment, and schedules so that the constraint is working at 100% of its capacity.
-For example, add a night shift, work during lunch, work Saturdays, change a schedule, or improve operator skills—whatever it takes to get the maximum use of the system constraint.
+For example, add a night shift, work during lunch or Saturdays, change a schedule, or improve operator skills—whatever it takes to get the maximum use of the system constraint.

 - Subordinate everything else to the constraint.
 Pace all other related tasks and processes to the capacity of the constraint—the weakest step.
 Do not let preceding processes over-produce causing a build-up of work-in-process.

 - Elevate the constraint.
 Make the task a non-constraint by reducing the load or demand on it.
-The constraint is the most expensive step in a system because it restricts throughput of the entire system.
-Ensure that the constraint is only producing product committed for sale to a customer today and not for inventory.
-Inspect items approaching the constraint to ensure only good quality inputs are utilizing its limited capacity.
+The constraint is the most expensive step in a system or process because it restricts throughput of the entire system.
+Ensure that the constraint is creating output committed for use or sale today, and not for inventory.
+Inspect items approaching the constraint to ensure only good-quality inputs are utilizing its limited capacity.
 Find alternatives to reduce demand on the constraint.
-For example, buy another piece of equipment or move some of the load to another system.
+For example, buy another piece of equipment or move some of the workload to another system.
 By doing these things, you elevate the task to a non-constraint.

-Bear in mind that your objective is not just to eliminate the bottleneck of a particular process, but to elevate any entire system—in a sequence of systems—that constrains the throughput of the business.
+Bear in mind that your objective is not just to eliminate the bottleneck of a particular process, but to elevate any system—in a sequence of systems—that constrains the throughput of the business as a whole

-All of your core business systems must work in synchronization to achieve the highest efficiency and throughput.
+All your core business systems and processes must work in synchronization to achieve the highest efficiency and throughput.
 The more you reduce the barriers or constraints to your performance, the closer you come to realize your full potential.

-Theory of Constraints: Performance = Full Potential – Constraints
+Theory of Constraints: Performance = Full Potential minus Constraints

 Now go find a bottleneck today, and ELIMINATE IT!